-1 SECTION 17.
-UNIFORMITY OF APPLICATION AND CONSTRUCTION.
-In 2 applying and construing this Uniform Act, consideration must be given to the need to promote 3 uniformity of the law with respect to its subject matter among states that enact it.
-4 SECTION 18.
+SECTION 19.
+APPLICATION TO EXISTING RELATIONSHIPS.

+- (a) Except as otherwise provided in this section, this [act] governs the enforcement of an assignment of rents and the perfection and priority of a security interest in rents, even if the document creating the assignment was signed and delivered before the effective date of this [act]. - (b) This [act] does not affect an action or proceeding commenced before the effective date of this [act]. - (c) Section 4(a) of this [act] does not apply to any security instrument signed and delivered before the effective date of this [act]. - (d) This [act] does not affect: - (1) the enforceability of an assignee's security interest in rents or proceeds if, immediately before the effective date of this [act], that security interest was enforceable; - (2) the perfection of an assignee's security interest in rents or proceeds if, immediately before the effective date of this [act], that security interest was perfected; or - (3) the priority of an assignee's security interest in rents or proceeds with respect to the interest of another person if, immediately before the effective date of this [act], the interest of the other person was enforceable and perfected, and that priority was established.
+SECTION 20.
 EFFECTIVE DATE.
-This [act] takes effect on 5 SECTION 19.
+This [act] takes effect on [SECTION 21.
 REPEALS.
-The following acts are repealed: [List statutes to be 6 specifically repealed.]
-7 SECTION 20.
-APPLICATION TO EXISTING RELATIONSHIPS.
-8 (a) Except as otherwise provided in this section, this [act] governs the 9 enforcement of an assignment of rents and the perfection and priority of a security interest in 10 rents, even if the document creating the assignment was signed and delivered before this [act] 11 takes effect.
-12 (b) This [act] does not affect an action or proceeding commenced before this [act] 13 takes effect.
-14 (c) This [act] does not affect: 15 (1) the enforceability of an assignee's security interest in rents or proceeds 16 of rents if that security interest is enforceable immediately before this [act] takes effect; 17 (2) the perfection of an assignee's security interest in rents or proceeds of 18 rents if that security interest is perfected immediately before this [act] takes effect; or 19 (3) the priority of an assignee's security interest in rents or proceeds of 20 rents with respect to the interest of another person if the interest of the other person is 21 enforceable and perfected, and that priority is established, immediately before this [act] takes 22 effect.
+The following acts and parts of acts are repealed: (1) (2) (3)